camunda/camunda-docs/docs/reference/regions.md

 Following is a list of regions that are currently supported by Camunda Platform 8 SaaS.
 Please note that currently we make these regions only available for customers on the Enterprise Plan.

+Professional and Trial users are currently hosted on US Central.
+Enterprise Plan customers can discuss regions with their Customer Success Manager.

+In case you are running on a Trial and you would like to try a different region, please reach out to us.

 :::note

 Interested in any other regions or cloud provider?
 Please contact us as we are able make additional regions available on request.